-For sure, many local bus companies pay their drivers the time-and-onehalf overtime premium required under the Fair Labor Standards Act ("FLSA"), the Pennsylvania Minimum Wage Act ("PMWA"), and similar state laws.
-Unfortunately, lessgenerous bus companies deny their drivers overtime pay by asserting that the drivers are covered by the Motor Carrier Act Exemption ("MCA Exemption") to overtime coverage.
+For sure, many local bus companies pay their drivers the time-and-one-half overtime premium required under the Fair Labor Standards Act ("FLSA"), the Pennsylvania Minimum Wage Act ("PMWA"), and similar state laws.
+Unfortunately, less-generous bus companies deny their drivers overtime pay by asserting that the drivers are covered by the Motor Carrier Act Exemption ("MCA Exemption") to overtime coverage.

-The FLSA and similar state overtime laws contain an MCA Exemption that applies to "employee[s] with respect to the Secretary of whom Transportation has power to qualifications and establish maximum hours of service."
-See. e.g., 29 U.S.C. § 213(b)(1); 43 P.S. §
+The FLSA and similar state overtime laws contain an MCA Exemption that applies to "employee[s] with respect to whom the Secretary of Transportation has power to establish qualifications and maximum hours of service."
+See, e.g., 29 U.S.C. § 213(b)(1); 43 P.S. §

 333.105(b)(7).
 But the MCA Exemption is not as broad as some employers think.
-As the Department of Labor has explained, the MCA Exemption is strictly limited to employees who, among other things, "engage in activities of a character directly affecting the safety of operation of vehicles in motor the transportation on the public highways of passengers or property interstate or foreign in commerce within the meaning of the Motor Carrier Act."
+Department of Labor has explained, the MCA Exemption is strictly limited to employees who, among other things, "engage in activities of a character directly affecting the safety of operation of vehicles transportation on the public highways of passengers or property interstate or foreign commerce within the meaning of the Motor Carrier Act."
 29 C.F.R. § 782.2(a) (emphasis supplied); accord Dole v.
 Solid Waste Services, Inc., 733 F. Supp.
 895, 929 (E.D.
 Pa.
 1989).
 In other words, for the MCA Exemption to apply, the drivers must be engaged in interstate commerce.